 legendary Australian Rules footballer and media personality, the late Lou Richards.
 "Lou's Legacy" will live on through the T1D Learning Centre, allowing people from all backgrounds to assist young people to tackle Type 1 with "a red hot go!" and enable them to achieve and succeed.

 The website is an initiative of the Australian Paediatric Society (APS) (www.auspaediatrics.com.au), the peak Australian professional body for regional paediatric diabetes care.
 The establishment of the website was supported by the grass roots family support organisation, the Type 1 Foundation. (www.type1foundation.com.au).

 Extended family members and/ or friends who may be responsible for care of a child with Type 1 will also benefit from the information within the e-learning courses.

-The courses available are consistent with the 2018 ISPAD Position Statement on Management of Type 1 Diabetes in school:
+The courses available are consistent with the ISPAD Position Statement on Management of Type 1 Diabetes in school.

-- Level 2 Educational Resource – Advanced Type 1 in school – for
+- Level 2 Educational Resource - Foundation Care of the individual student with Type 1 Diabetes at School – for

 school staff with direct responsibility for the student with Type 1.

 - Level 3 Educational Resource - Complex care of the individual student with Type 1 Diabetes at School.